 In the Summer of 2018 she travelled to NJIT to participate in the IBM Predictive Analytics Modeler program, and more recently participated in the Intel “Train-the-Trainer” program remotely in early 2021.
 She is eager to advise students seeking an education and career in Business and Data Analytics, and encourages students to contact her regarding grant-funded opportunities to receive industry recognized credentials in finance, data visualization, and machine learning.

 Katherine received her BA and PhD in Economics from the University of Pennsylvania, with specialty fields in Finance and Monetary Policy.
 Early in her career she held various positions with government and industry employers such as Dun & Bradstreet Technical Economic Services, where she served as an Applications Development Analyst.
 Most of her career however has been spent in education, as she has taught college-level Economics for several decades.
-You can contact her at firstname.lastname@example.org or extension 2424.
+You can contact Dr. Toy at firstname.lastname@example.org or extension 2424.